FortniteSkids/DevFN/README.md

 Leaked by: FortniteSkids (https://github.com/FortniteSkids) :trollface:<br><br>

 Please do not fall for skids like these, We are trying our best to delete most skids on the platform.
-This is the same guy who made LunarFN which can be found at https://github.com/FortniteSkids/LunarFN